jasonflorentino/wisp/README.md

 ```
 ( some expression ( another expression to be part of the first ) )
 ```
 Expressions get evaluated by applying a *function* to its elements.
 The function (or operator) is always the first element in the expression.
-This is called [Polish](https://en.wikipedia.org/wiki/Polish_notation), or prefix, notation.
+This is called [Polish](https://en.wikipedia.org/wiki/Polish_notation), or *prefix*, notation.
 ```
 ( operator element element element )
 ```